Temporal magnetic interfaces reveal damping-induced spin-wave amplification near the stripe-domain transition in ultrathin films with DMI: Results

 Amplitude traces and FWHM evolution show that for $H_2$ below $H_c$ we indeed observe exponential amplitude growth, while for $H_2 > H_c$ there is exponential decay, with rates increasing as we move further from $H_c$.
-Importantly, the FWHM analysis confirms that within the chosen field range and time window, the wavepacket width remains nearly unchanged, ensuring stable amplification conditions (Fig.~\ref{fig:fig_4}m,n).
-Thus, the optimal operational window is the slow-instability regime $H_{\mathrm{EP}} < H_2 < H_c$: $H_2$ must be low enough below $H_c$ to provide damping-induced gain, yet remain sufficiently above $H_{\mathrm{EP}}$ so that the growth rate stays controllable and the slow-instability amplification does not collapse into the fast, strong-instability–driven stripe-domain transition.
+Importantly, the FWHM analysis confirms that within the chosen field range and time window, the wavepacket width remains nearly unchanged, ensuring stable amplification conditions (Fig.~\ref{fig:fig_4}j,k).
+Long-time simulations at $\mu_0 H_2 = 224$, $225$, and $230$~mT, presented in Sec.~S7 of the Supplementary Information, characterize the upper limits of this regime: the linear approximation remains accurate while $\max(|m_z|) \lesssim$ a few percent of $M_s$, beyond which weakly nonlinear broadening and ultimately stripe-domain nucleation set in.
+Thus, the optimal operational window is the slow-instability regime $H_{\mathrm{EP}} < H_2 < H_c$, with both boundaries shifted by DMI as quantified in Methods (Eqs.~\ref{eq:h_c}--\ref{eq:h_EP}): $H_2$ must be below $H_c$ to provide damping-induced gain, yet remain sufficiently above $H_{\mathrm{EP}}$ so that the growth rate stays controllable and the slow-instability amplification does not collapse into the fast, strong-instability--driven stripe-domain transition.